EtorArza/SupplementaryKMMHamming/README.md

 ### Additional figures

-The .pdf file contains the additional results of the experiment on the fitness transition.
+The AdditionalFigures.pdf file contains the additional results of the experiment on the fitness transition.

 ### Reproducing the results